 Parker Moore Quoted in Law360 on Clean Water Act Permit Revocation Challenges

-Commenting on the decision, Mr. Moore said it could encourage EPA to try to conserve its resources by performing a less-than-comprehensive review of an initial, controversial permit decision and then perform a more searching analysis if the Corps ultimately issues a permit to which the agency objects.
+Commenting on the decision, Parker said it could encourage EPA to try to conserve its resources by performing a less-than-comprehensive review of an initial, controversial permit decision and then perform a more searching analysis if the Corps ultimately issues a permit to which the agency objects.

-"If you're moving in a more deliberative manner, you can identify the areas that you maybe don't have to impact and ways to preserve jurisdictional areas.
-Here, because you need to go ahead and secure the permit coverage that you have and create certainty for yourself, the best way to do that is fill in the jurisdictional areas that you're authorized to fill before EPA has a chance to veto it," Mr. Moore said.
+He went on to note, "If you're moving in a more deliberative manner, you can identify the areas that you maybe don't have to impact and ways to preserve jurisdictional areas.
+Here, because you need to go ahead and secure the permit coverage that you have and create certainty for yourself, the best way to do that is fill in the jurisdictional areas that you're authorized to fill before EPA has a chance to veto it."

-Mingo Logan could appeal the D.C.
-Circuit's decision, but Mr. Moore said that until these issues are resolved, project proponents should start work immediately after receiving authorization so that the permitted work can be completed as soon as possible and make sure they're raising cost, compliance and other issues early and often.
+Mingo Logan could appeal the DC Circuit's decision, but Parker said that until these issues are resolved, project proponents should start work immediately after receiving authorization so that the permitted work can be completed as soon as possible and make sure they're raising cost, compliance and other issues early and often.

-"The EPA has certainty whereas project proponents do not," Mr. Moore said.
+"The EPA has certainty whereas project proponents do not," he stated.
 "They know they can veto a permit whenever they feel like it, and project proponents know that the project they're developing could be subject to that veto irrespective of the work they've done. ...
 That, to me, is about an inequitable a policy as can be found in statutory law right now."

 Click here for the full article (subscription required).